 A fragrant and delicately spiced Italian plum cake

 A year after marrying, one of us bought a house in the city.
-Our new home came with a finished wood-paneled basement, a kitchen with original cabinetry (which we have yet to get rid of by the way) and a bathroom with baby blue and pale pink tiles cemented onto the walls, to match the blue bathtub and toilet, of course.
-We love our home, and love that despite being in an urban area, we have a backyard that is large enough to have accommodated baby pools and sandboxes, gardens, football games, badminton nets, gangs of people during Greek Easter, and most recently a spa.
+Our new home came with a finished wood-paneled basement, a kitchen with original cabinetry (which we have yet to get rid of by the way), and a bathroom with baby blue and pale pink tiles cemented onto the walls which matched the blue bathtub and toilet, of course.
+We love our home, and love that despite being in an urban area we have a backyard that is large enough to have accommodated baby pools and sandboxes, gardens, football games, badminton nets, gangs of people during Greek Easter, and most recently a spa.
 That is not to say that outdoor living was always easy however, and here’s why.

 When we got home, famished, we entered the kitchen and saw nothing more than a small bag of koulourakia on the counter.
-And then, out the kitchen window, which overlooked our back yard we saw our dad, and what was the real reason for his popping by.
+And then, out the kitchen window which overlooked our back yard we saw our dad, and the real reason for his popping by.
 A plum tree.
 An actual plum tree that he took it upon himself to plant, pretty much right in the middle of our large enough, but not huge, yard.
 He was very pleased with himself, and asked us if we loved our housewarming present.
-We told him we did (we weren’t sure that we did), but that perhaps it would be better to move the tree so that it was off to the side, or in a corner, by the fence.
-We also may have mumbled that it would have been better if he had brought over new kitchen towels, or a toaster.
+We told him we did (we weren’t sure that we did), but that perhaps it would be better to move the tree so that it was off to the side, or in a corner by the fence.
+We may have also mumbled that it would have been better if he had brought over new kitchen towels, or a toaster, or a pastitsio.

 And then, after many years of toying with the idea of chopping the tree down, the decision was made for us.
-Our plum tree started to grow black nodules all over the trunk and branches, the leaves didn’t look right and it wasn’t producing much fruit at all; our plum tree was sick, and dying, and it was time to say good-bye.
-As hubby went out with an ax and a saw, you would think that we would be relieved, finally, to free up some precious outdoor real estate.
-But the truth is, we were a little bit sad.
-We reminisced about picnics under that tree, and how our daughters would carry their toys to the blanket spread out under it, in order to escape the hot afternoon sun.
+Our plum tree started to grow black nodules all over its trunk and branches, the leaves didn’t look right and it wasn’t producing much fruit at all; our plum tree was sick, and dying, and it was time to say good-bye.
+As hubby went out with an ax you may imagine that we would be relieved to finally free up some precious outdoor real estate.
+But the truth is that we were a little bit sad, and very nostalgic.
+We reminisced about picnics under that tree, and how our daughters would carry their toys to a blanket spread out under it in order to escape the hot afternoon sun.
 We remembered how our girls would pluck the fruit from the tree as they sat on their dad’s shoulders, and how much they loved the sweet, warm taste of the freshly picked fruit.
-We also recalled how proud our dad was of his gift to us, one that he offered with only good intentions and a bounty of love, and in a way which was entirely his own.
+We also recalled how proud our dad was of his gift to us, one that he offered with only good intentions and a bounty of love in a way which was entirely his own.
 It’s been a few years since the plum tree was cut down and still today, when we stand by the sink washing the dishes, we can’t help but think that something is missing.